becomingplural/GBS_PlatformerPlus/docs/README.md

 ### Wall Jumps

-This allows the player to jump when theyare pressed up against the wall.
+This allows the player to jump when they are pressed up against the wall.
 For this to trigger, the player must be directly against the wall and pushing into it when they hit jump.
 By itself, this can be a little tricky to get the timing right.
 By enabling wall-slide, it becomes much easier, and the player gets a wall-jump buffer like the regular jump buffer.
 The variable is the number of consecutive wall jumps the player can perform before touching the floor again.

 | Value | Effect |
 | --- | --- |